xynoan/xynoan/collegeChallenge.md

 I self-studied C, C++, and Python.
 ### 2nd Sem
 #### Midterms
 I enlisted as an ROTC Officer.
-I plan to pursue this path aside from IT
+I plan to pursue this path aside from IT.
 #### Finals
 ...
 ## Epilogue